-was a lot older and his family came from Greenock.
-There was and another one that I can't remember in that family.
-I looked out for us because we came from the same scheme.
+and another one that I can't remember in that family. looked out for us because we came from the same scheme.
 Gibshill is one of those schemes where everyone looks out for everyone.
 I think realised that he couldn't do anything to me because I had somewhere to go to.
 I think knew because he was about fourteen or fifteen and he was a good guy.
 I can't remember how old I was at the time.